criteo/android-publisher-sdk-mopub-adapters/README.md

 # Given the mochi folder is next to this adapter folder (and you are at the root of this adapter
 # folder)

-# You need to append the timestamp to differentiate your version against prod/preprod versions.
+# A timestamp is automatically added to differentiate between prod and preprod versions.
-# Moreover, this allows you to differentiate your own local versions.
-pushd ../mochi && ./gradlew clean publishToMavenLocal -PappendTimestamp=true && popd
+pushd ../mochi && ./gradlew clean publishToMavenLocal && popd

 # It is published, you need to refresh the dependencies
 ./gradlew clean build --refresh-dependencies